jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

 ## Spot instance stability
-As explained earlier, spot instance price fluctuates based on demand and when provisioning a spot instance a bid price must be set.
-As the main goal of our investigation was providing cost reduction across an environment it didn’t make sense to pay for a spot instance that it would cost for an on demand.
+As explained earlier, spot instance price fluctuates based on demand, and when provisioning a spot instance a bid price must be set.
+As the main goal of our investigation was providing cost reduction across an environment it didn’t make sense to pay more for a spot instance than an on-demand instance.

-With this in mind, we looked at the spot price history of all the instances we were interested in provisioning an compared that to the on demand price of that instance.
-If the spot price exceeded the on demand price during business hours that was classified as an interruption.
+With this in mind, we looked at the spot price history of all the instances we were interested in provisioning and compared that to the on-demand price of that instance.
+If the spot price exceeded the on-demand price during business hours, that was classified as an interruption.

-We found that the pricing of some spot instances fluctuated much more than others, and with careful selection of instances types that the spot price did not exceed the on demand price over the 3 month history of spot pricing information.
+We found that the pricing of some spot instances fluctuated much more than others and, with careful selection of instances types, that the spot price did not exceed the on-demand price over the three month history of spot pricing information.

 ## Obtaining pricing data
-Despite the amazing eco system Amazon has built, obtaining pricing data is still quite primitive.
-On demand pricing must be downloaded in one big chunk which equates to over 70mb of data.
+Despite the amazing ecosystem Amazon has built, obtaining pricing data is still quite primitive.
+On-demand pricing must be downloaded in one big chunk which equates to over 70MB of data.
 Then you need to figure out how to filter out all the data you don’t want.
 We ended up writing an R script to do this for us quickly and easily, but that’s the topic of another post!

 Spot pricing is a little more sophisticated.
-You can actually specify filtering conditions on a service call to get a subset of data.
-Which is necessary unless you want to deal with gigabytes of text data!
+You can actually specify filtering conditions on a service call to get a subset of data, which is necessary unless you want to deal with gigabytes of text data!
 The returned data lists the date and time of every change in spot price.

 ## Spot price per hour
 The spot price data isn’t formatted in the way time series data typically is (constant interval), instead it records the time that the price of an instance changed.
-As data analysis isn’t typically our day jobs, and we were not after precise results, we ignored this and just averaged the price across the 3month history treating each price as a similar time interval.
+As data analysis isn’t typically our day jobs, and we were not after precise results, we ignored this and just averaged the price across the three month history, treating each price change as if it occurred at a similar time interval.

-Prices that were above the on demand price were also ignored; we would not bid above the on demand price.
+Prices that were above the on-demand price were also ignored; we would not bid above the on-demand price.

 The prices per instance across spot and on-demand looked like this: